mtumilowicz/java11-vavr093-partial-function-lifting-workshop/README.md

         }
         ```
 * In programming - we usually **lift** partial function `f: (K c X) -> Y` to `g: X -> Option<Y>` in such a manner:
-    * A lifted function returns `Some`, if the function is invoked with allowed input values
+    * a lifted function returns `Some`, if the function is invoked with allowed input values
         * `g(x).get() = f(x)` on `K`
-    * A lifted function returns `None` instead of throwing an exception, if the function is invoked with disallowed
+    * a lifted function returns `None` instead of throwing an exception, if the function is invoked with disallowed
     input values
         * `g(x) = Option.none()` for `x e X\K`
 # conclusions in a nutshell